 How Far Ahead Should You Make Pico de Gallo?
 Timing Tips

-When you’re busy, you can always make your pico de gallo ahead of time.
+When you’re busy, you can always make your pico de gallo recipe ahead of time.
 But how far ahead so it still tastes good?
-You can make pico de gallo 1–7 days ahead and refrigerate it …
+You can make pico de gallo 1–7 days ahead and refrigerate …

 glass bowl with pico de gallo

-When you’re busy, you can always make your pico de gallo ahead of time.
+When you’re busy, you can always make your pico de gallo recipe ahead of time.
 But how far ahead so it still tastes good?

 You can make pico de gallo 1–7 days ahead and refrigerate it to make it safe.
-But remember that with each passing day, the quality like the flavor, texture, and even the smell will change.
+But remember that with each passing day, the quality like the clean flavor, texture, and even the smell will change.

 So, how many days ahead be the best time, and can you pre-cut the ingredients and make them the next day?
 Scroll down to find out!